 Yvette Kydd – for proofreading the Year 4 grammar lessons.

 Carrie Derrick – a teacher at Glenfrome Primary School, Bristol, who has written lessons for the Year 4 grammar section.
-Her fabulous lessons feature the numbat, Jaguar, Weddell seal, kangaroo, bottle-nosed dolphin, Draco lizard, tusk fish, ring-tailed lemur and painted wolf.
+Her fabulous lessons feature the numbat, coconut crab, Arctic fox, jaguar, Weddell seal, kangaroo, bottle-nosed dolphin, Draco lizard, tusk fish, ring-tailed lemur and painted wolf.